Boehringer-Ingelheim/dso/docs/user_guide/templates.md

 ## Using custom template libraries

 Currently, dso only supports the internal templates mentioned above.
-However, we plan to add support to custom stage templates soon.
+However, we plan to add support to custom stage templates soon ([#9](https://github.com/Boehringer-Ingelheim/dso/issues/9)).
 This enables some interesting use-cases:

 -   Organization-specific templates: Use templates that make it easier to comply with internal processes or apply corporate design.